ansys/pyfluent/doc/source/user_guide/make_container.rst

     sudo docker build -t ansys_inc:v251 .

-The Docker container configuration needed to build the container is detailed in the `Dockerfile <https://github.com/ansys/pyfluent/blob/main/docker/fluent/Dockerfile>`_.
+The Docker container configuration needed to build the container is described in the `Dockerfile <https://github.com/ansys/pyfluent/blob/main/docker/fluent/Dockerfile>`_.

 Run Docker container using the command line
 -------------------------------------------

-Please note, that you will have to specify the Ansys license file.
+When you execute the command for running the Docker container in either solver or meshing mode, you must specify the Ansys license file.

-Execute the following command to run the Docker container in solver mode.
+Execute this command to run the Docker container in solver mode.

 .. code:: console

     sudo docker run -it --name ansys-inc -e ANSYSLMD_LICENSE_FILE=<license file or server> ansys_inc:v251 3ddp -gu

-Execute the following command to run the Docker container in meshing mode.
+Execute this command to run the Docker container in meshing mode.

 .. code:: console